PeterCamilleri/rctp/README.md

 immediate use.
 You could say an interpreter imports code and an importer interprets data.
 * Exporters are really formatters not translators, but are shown here for completeness because they are the converse of importers.
+On that note one could also add the disassembler and decompiler, but that would be silly.

 As can be seen, translators encompass a very wide variety of applications with many diverse requirements.
 They are also crucial in so many aspects of